The Complete Guide to Writing a Book Proposal (with Template)

 - Have you got 10,000 subscribers to your newsletter?
 How will you use that built-in audience?

 Hot Tip: If you’re a first-time author without a platform — don’t worry!
 Start now.
 Contact nearby media, try out guest-blogging, and reach out to peers in your industry.
 There’s nothing wrong with small steps.
-Judy Rein and Michael Larsen in How to Write a Book Proposal bring up the story of aspiring author Trisha Pritikin, who was finding it tough to build a brand.
+Jody Rein and Michael Larsen in How to Write a Book Proposal bring up the story of aspiring author Trisha Pritikin, who was finding it tough to build a brand.
 To overcome that, she created a website and wrote posts about the toll of nuclear radiation poisoning.
 This brought nation-wide publicity and eventually got a reputable publisher to knock on Trisha’s door.

 5. Competitive titles